unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

     ![Select feature - .NET MAUI Embedding](Assets/GettingStarted03-MAUIEmbedding.png)

 1. In addition to the typical Uno Platform application structure, there is a .NET MAUI class library (eg SimpleMauiApp.MauiControls).
-The MauiControls class library is where you add references to third party .NET MAUI control libraries, add any services or call registration/initialization methods on the third party libraries, and of course define the .NET MAUI controls that you want to display with the application.
+The MauiControls class library is where you add references to third party .NET MAUI control libraries, add any services or call registration/initialization methods on the third party libraries, and of course define the .NET MAUI controls that you want to display within the application.

     ![Project structure](Assets/GettingStarted04-ProjectStructure.png)